rohan-v8rma/Java-Juggernaut/JavaProjects/README.md

 Navigating to the folder where that `.class` file is present using the terminal or file manager would lead to the discovery of the other `.class` files as well.

+### `java.lang.Object` class

+Every class in Java is directly or indirectly derived from the `Object` class, henceforth it is a child of the `Object` class.

+If a class does not extend any other class then it is a direct child class of `Object` and if extends another class then it is indirectly derived.

+Therefore the `Object` class methods are available to all Java classes.

+Note: `Object` class acts as a root of inheritance hierarchy in any java program.

 ### Creating an Object of a Class

 - In C++, creating an object was simple as we just had to specify the class type followed by the name of the object to be created and parentheses, either containing no arguments (Default Constructor) or a specific number of arguments (Parameterized Constructor).